-Ref Objective Exec Lead How we may be prevented from meeting objective Link to Risk Register Link to Standards Identified Controls (Primary, secondary and tertiary) Control Gaps How identified control gaps are being managed Source of assurance Assurance Gaps - where are we not getting effective evidence Care after death / last offices Procedure & Guidelines Sharing information with relatives Visiting Procedure Patient information Carers Policy in place (PEG) Audit of EOL visiting required to determine if there is a consistent approach to visiting.
-Exceptions guidance re-issued.
-Monitor through complaints & PALs.
-Audit will be undertaken by the Patient Experience Team in this years schedule of work.
-Report to PEG through complaints & PALs reports; upward reports were received from Visiting Review working group which has now disbanded; the planned audit will report back to PEG and propose any further recommendations.
-Complaint data now improved in terms of visiting issues.
-Patient information currently subject to review and work is ongoing.
-Inclusion Strategy in place (PEG) Lack of diversity in patient feedback and engagement Equality, Diversity and Inclusion Lead is member of Patient Experience Group.
+Ref Objective Exec Lead How we may be prevented from meeting objective Link to Risk Register Link to Standards Identified Controls (Primary, secondary and tertiary) How identified control gaps are being managed Source of assurance Committee providing assurance to TB Assurance rating Procedure & Guidelines to determine if there is a consistent approach to visiting.
+Audit will be undertaken by the Patient Experience Team in this years schedule of work. complaints & PALs reports; upward reports were received from Patient information currently subject to review and work is ongoing.
+Work progressing well and anticipated to have completed full review by end March 2024.
+Audit of visiting across the Trust completed and co design workshops undertaken that subsequently produced a new Visiting Policy, Visiting Charter, standardised visiting hours across all areas and the new Care Partners Policy.
+Inclusion Strategy in place (PEG) feedback and engagement Equality, Diversity and Inclusion Lead is member of Patient Experience Group.
 EDS3 Domain 1 is being piloted with 3 clinical areas.
-EDI 1/4rly report to PEG; EDI Reports will need to develop in maturity regarding patient experience Robust process in place for annual PLACE inspection accompanied by PLACE LITE (PEG) PLACE report to go to Patient Experience Group quarterly and upwardly reported to QGC Annual PLACE report received at PEG None identified Enhance patient experience by learning from patient feedback and demonstrating our values and behaviours in the delivery of care with a specific focus on discharge of patients.
-(PEG) overall poor experiences in relation to discharge with a number of questions being benchmarked as worse than others Trusts.
+EDI 1/4rly report to PEG; to develop in maturity regarding patient Head of Pt Experience to discuss with EDI lead to ensure data is relevant and triangulated.
+Robust process in place for annual PLACE inspection accompanied by PLACE LITE (PEG) PLACE report to go to Patient Experience Group quarterly and upwardly reported to QGC Annual PLACE report received at PEG None identified Not applicable overall poor experiences in relation to discharge with a number of questions being benchmarked as worse than others Trusts.
 Amalgamated survey action plan in development to identify Trust wide improvement focus.
 Rolling out of #WMTY initiative to ensure patients are involved in decisions and discussions about their discharge plans.
 Patient Experience Team working with Discharge Lounge staff facilitating understanding of discharge experience and improvements.
-Discharge work programme being implemtned as part of the UEC imporvment work.
-Work required with th lead nurse for discharge to ensure experience data is collected, analysed a acted upon.
-Ensure we provide clinically safe services, through an increased number of Diamond Award Accredited Wards / Departments (PEG) there are no identified Control gaps Not applicable monthly Quality metrics dashboard meeting with all clinical areas.
+Discharge work programme being implemented as part of the UEC imporvment work.
+Discharge experience reports to PEG quarterly.
+Support to be provided to the lead nurse for discharge.
+Ensure we provide clinically safe services, through an increased number of Diamond Award Accredited Wards / Departments (PEG) there are no identified Control gaps monthly Quality metrics dashboard meeting with all clinical areas.
 Diamond award applications received and supported by corporate nursing team.
 Diamond Award Panel chaired by DoN/DepDoN.
 Award presented by Trust Chair.
 Metric included with the IIP, and measured Quarterly.
+Not applicable